alessandrorepola/floss/README.md

-# PyFault: Spectrum-Based Fault Localization for Python
+# FLOSS: Fault Localization with Spectrum-based Scoring

-PyFault is a comprehensive Python framework for automated fault localization using Spectrum-Based Fault Localization (SBFL) techniques.
+FLOSS is a comprehensive Python framework for automated fault localization using Spectrum-Based Fault Localization (SBFL) techniques.
 It provides a complete pipeline from test execution with coverage collection to interactive visualization of fault localization results.

 ## Table of Contents